Kotlin/kotlin-jupyter/docs/README.md

 Text renderers render objects to strings.
 Library can define one or several text renderers.
 Rendering with text renderers is controlled via `TextRenderersProcessor`.
 You can access it via `notebook`.
 Text renderers are applied until at least one renderer returns non-null string for a passed argument.
 This kind of renderers can be easily composed with each other.
 I.e. text renderer for iterables can render its elements with text renderers processor recursively.

+#### Throwables rendering

+Throwable renderers do the same thing as renderers do, but only for results of the cells that were not successfully executed, and some exception was generated.

 #### Common rendering semantics

-Evaluated value is firstly transformed with RenderersProcessor.
+Successfully evaluated value is firstly transformed with RenderersProcessor.
 Resulting value is checked.
 If it's Renderable or DisplayResult, it is transformed into output JSON using `toJson()` method.
 If it's Unit, the cell won't have result at all.
 Otherwise, value is passed to `TextRenderersProcessor`.
 It tries to render the value to string using defined text renderers having in mind their priority.
 If all the renderers returned null, value is transformed to string using `toString()`.
 Resulting string is wrapped to `text/plain` MIME JSON.

+If the cell execution finished unsuccessfully and exception was generated, then the first applicable throwable renderer will be chosen for this exception, and exception will be passed to this renderer's `render()` method.
+Returned value will be displayed.
+If no applicable throwable renderer was found, exception message and stacktrace will be printed to stderr.

 ### Autocompletion